 Our tester/observers will check that your dog is suitable and guide you both through the process of becoming a therapy dog team.
-Once we’ve certified them and are happy that they’ll make an excellent therapy dog, you can both start visiting local facilities as they re-open and bringing joy to those who need it.
+Once we’ve certified them and are happy that they’ll make an excellent therapy dog, you can both start visiting local facilities as they re-open and bringing joy to those who need them.

 They’ll not only get out and meet new people but also experience new places and soon get their energy back and become their old, happy self again!

 Please find out how you can help our valuable work, get in touch with us on 307-432-0272 or contact us here.
-We always love hearing from potential members, current members and supporters!
+We always love hearing from potential members, current members, and supporters!